 6. Choose Wattage Carefully

-The wattage of a light bulb can affect the way you experience a room.
-Dim wattages can make a room seem small and intimate, while bright light bulbs can make a space easier to use.
+A light bulb's wattage can affect how you experience a room.
+Dim wattages can make a room seem small and intimate, while bright light bulbs make a space easier to use.
 Choosing the right type of wattage is also a matter of safety, so pay close attention to the warnings on each light when you put a new bulb in.

 7. Consider the Paint Color of the Room

-If a room has dark paint on the walls, you’ll need more light in the room to make it feel bright and cheery.
+If a room has dark paint on the walls, you’ll need more light to make it feel bright and cheery.
 If a room has light paint on the walls, you’ll need fewer light sources to keep the room adequately lit.

-LEDs are among the most efficient, most durable, most impressive light bulbs and lighting fixtures ever invented, and yet most people don’t even know what they are.
-If you’d like to know more about LED – what they are, how to use them and how much money they will save you – please read our blogs, The Skinny On LED Lighting and Solar Powered Outdoor LED Security Lighting.
+LEDs are among the most efficient, most durable, most impressive light bulbs and lighting fixtures ever invented, yet most people don’t even know what they are.

 Tashman Home Center